Managing agents and landlords guide to rubbish and recycling for purpose-built flats

 Communal areas should have the following bins:

-- Large 1280 litre or 770 litre violet bin/s with black lids and openings suitable for recycling (no flat lids without an opening)
+- Large 1280 litre or 660 litre violet bins with black lockable reverse lid.
+Lids must have an opening suitable for mixed recycling large enough to accept carrier bag sized bags (no flat lids without an opening).

 - Bins should be metal and BS EN840.